What can you gain from networking?

 About Wendy Smith

-Thanks for visiting my page.
-My mission is to provide you with life and career coaching tailored to meet your individual needs.
-I am a well-qualified and experienced coach - I've been a professional coach for the last ten years.
-I am trained in a number of different coaching approaches but I do not work to a formula - my coaching is all about you and your needs.
+I am a qualified and experienced coach - I've been coaching for the last ten years.
+I am trained in several different coaching approaches, but I do not work to a formula - my coaching is all about you and your needs.… Read more

 Can also offer telephone / online appointments.